-How to Plan for July in Budapest
+How to Plan a trip to Budapest in July

 July means that Budapest is going to be packed with visitors.
 You may need to give yourself an hour or two at each event or landmark to ensure there’s enough time to explore.
-It is a time of night parties, open-air terraces, and long days at the bath, so you’ll want to bring a variety of items to support your itinerary.
+It is a time of night parties, open-air terraces, rooftop bars, and long days at the bath, so you’ll want to bring a variety of items to support your itinerary.

 Most people come into Budapest to enjoy a specific event or festival in July, so planning ahead for your accommodations is essential.
 It is not unusual for multiple parties and cultural activities to be happening simultaneously, so staying in the district where most of your itinerary happens is going to save you a lot of transportation time.

 The sun does get hot in July, so bring some lip balm with you as you explore the city.
 It’s also a lot of fun to get some gelato as you explore, and several street vendors can accommodate your cravings.

 Then remember that several of the festivities in Budapest this month involve food and alcohol, so consider alternative transportation arrangements as needed based on what you plan to enjoy.

 The Hungarian State Folk Ensemble often hosts a summer series of concerts that get started in July.
 Tickets are necessary, but they are priced reasonably so that you can hear the melodies of some of the world’s greatest composers.
 The playlist does side a little toward Franz Liszt in many performances, but it is an enjoyable experience for an evening with friends or loved ones.